 1000 LaSalle Ave.

 The Metropolitan Consortium of Community Developers (MCCD) offers direct small business loans ranging from $2,000 to $25,000.
 Larger loans up to $50,000 are available when MCCD partners with a local bank to provide financing.
 Loan repayment terms on direct loans of up to $25,000 generally range from 3 to 5 years.

 (612) 789-7337, ext.
 260

 Xcel Energy - Development Assistance (Project Gemini)

 Manufacturer or wholesale trade businesses that locate or expand operations in specified industrial areas in St. Louis Park may be eligible to receive reduced electric rates for five years through Project Gemini.
-Those eligible for the program could see savings of 15% to 20% on the total bill the first three years, 10% to 12% in the fourth year, and 6% to 8% in the fifth year.
+Those eligible for the program could see savings of 15-20 percent on the total bill the first three years, 10-12 percent in the fourth year, and 6-8 percent in the fifth year.
 For more information click here or call Xcel Energy's Economic Development department at 1-800-367-7414.